nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 ##### Consume secrets

 The Secrets that store keys can be consumed in a similar way to volumes.
-To do this, you will have to include the Secret in the definition of volumes within the Pod deployment manifest, select the key and assign permissions to it, then mount the volume in a folder on the container (**reference Data: 3.13, 3.14**):
+To do this, you will have to include the Secret in the definition of volumes within the Pod deployment manifest, select the key and assign permissions to it, then mount the volume in a folder on the container (**Reference Data: 3.6, 3.7**):

 ``` yaml
 [...]